 I love family, and my wife and I have a blended group of children and grandchildren whom we thoroughly enjoy.
 I have always appreciated music of all kinds from classical to rock, and I am a very amateur blues guitarist.
 I also enjoy a weekly round of golf with good friends.

-Finding innocence that is power, not vulnerability
+Find innocence that is powerful not vulnerable

 Moments after feeling some symptoms of a heart attack and asking a friend to a pray with me, an overwhelming feeling of God’s love washed over me.
 It relieved the symptoms and also showed me something about what it means to be innocent.